denisibanez/design-system-ui/README.md

 * "npm run test -- --coverage" to run tests with jest

 # To publish package
+* add this line in package.json
+* "types": "./dist/main.d.ts"
-* npm runu build
+* npm run build
-* set github token in file .npmrc
+* set github token in your system variables
+* MAC OS
+* export GITHUBTOKEN="YOUR_TOKEN"
+* echo $GITHUBTOKEN
 * npm publish

 # To install